- Cultivated for the perfume trade like Jasmine and Rose oil

-Ylang Ylang Extra (most expensive), Ylang Ylang I, II & III and Ylang Ylang Complete.
-Ylang Ylang complete is the full distillation of the oil, without interruption into fractions, or parts.
+Ylang Ylang Extra (most expensive), Ylang Ylang I, II and III and Ylang Ylang Complete.
+Ylang Ylang Complete is the full distillation of the oil, without interruption into fractions, or parts.

 Ylang Ylang oil is generally high in sesquiterpenes.

-Sesquiterpenes give Ylang Ylang its powerfully antispasmodic and sedative properties.
+Sesquiterpenes give Ylang Ylang its powerfully relaxing and soothing properties.

-Inhalation of Ylang Ylang may be useful for dispelling fear and anxiety.
-It is one the first essential oils to consider when needing help for balancing the nervous system.
+Inhalation of Ylang Ylang may be useful for calming anxiety.
+It is one the first essential oils to consider for relief of tension and stress.

-Often used in men’s fragrances, Ylang Ylang is a healing oil for men.
-Ylang Ylang supports a man’s connection and expression of the feminine and intuitive side of his nature.
+Often used in men’s fragrances, Ylang Ylang supports a man’s connection and expression of the feminine and intuitive side of his nature.

-Ylang Ylang is often used in beauty and skin care formulations as its plant hormones promote cellular regeneration.
+Because of its skin nourishing properties, ylang Ylang is often used in beauty and skin care formulations.

 BLEND WITH: Vetiver, Sweet Orange and other citrus oils and blue oils.
 Ylang Ylang III blends well with most essential oils, or may be enjoyed as a single oil.
 Use Ylang Ylang III whenever you need to anchor a blend, or as a base note!

 SUGGESTED USE ON LABEL: Adult: Dispense 1-3 drops on a cotton ball or smell strip and inhale, or as directed.